NHSDigital/software-engineering-quality-framework/practices/securing-repositories.md

 - In line with the [Service Manual](https://service-manual.nhs.uk/service-standard/12-make-new-source-code-open), new repositories should be public by default, unless there is good reason not to - this avoids costly rework to secure private information further down the line.
 - Private repositories must disable forking.
-- There must be no outside collaborators in private repositories.
+- Outside collaborators must not be permitted in private repositories.
-- Enable abuse reporting by <!-- markdown-link-check-disable -->[accepting content reports](https://docs.github.com/en/communities/moderating-comments-and-conversations/managing-how-contributors-report-abuse-in-your-organizations-repository)<!-- markdown-link-check-enable -->
+- Abuse reporting must be enabled by <!-- markdown-link-check-disable -->[accepting content reports](https://docs.github.com/en/communities/moderating-comments-and-conversations/managing-how-contributors-report-abuse-in-your-organizations-repository)<!-- markdown-link-check-enable -->
-- Default branch should be called "main", not "master" - please see [](../inclusive-language.md) for guidance on how to rename the default branch
+- In line with [inclusive language](../inclusive-language.md) guidance, the default branch must not be named "master" - we suggest "main" - please see our [inclusive language guidance](../inclusive-language.md) for how to rename the default branch.

 ### Teams setup